giabao-github/ngoc-anh/status.md

 - [ ] Implement next/image priority loading only for above-the-fold images
 - [ ] Add explicit width/height to all images to prevent layout shifts
 - [ ] Consider using WebP format with fallback for all product images
-- [ ] Implement responsive image sizes using srcset for different viewports
+- [ ] Implement responsive image sizes using srcset for different view ports

 ### 2. Code Splitting and Bundle Size